Woodbridge College

-Woodbridge College is a secondary school in Woodbridge, Ontario, Canada.
-The school opened its doors in 1958 as Woodbridge High School, and remained a public secondary school until 1991, when it became an alternative school, changing its name to Woodbridge College, with students in grades 7-OAC.
+Woodbridge College is a secondary school in Vaughan, Ontario, Canada.
+It is located in the Woodbridge district, from where it gets its name; and opened its doors in 1958 as Woodbridge High School when Woodbridge was still an independent village, and remained a public secondary school until 1991, when it became an alternative school, changing its name to Woodbridge College, with students in grades 7-OAC.
 In 2000, Woodbridge College's alternative school status ended and it returned to being a public secondary school with grades 9 to 12.
 The school's name as "Woodbridge College" remains unchanged to present day.
-The school's current enrollment is approximately 523 students.
+The school's current enrolment is approximately 523 students.
 During the 2015 to 2016 school year, Fraser Institute ranked the school at 279 out of 740 in Ontario.

 Holding School Designation (2014-2015)

 During the first semester of the 2014 to 2015 school year, the school was designated as a holding school for students planning on attending Tommy Douglas Secondary School.
 This was due to the planned opening of the school in February 2015 to coincide with the start of semester two (both Woodbridge College and Tommy Douglas Secondary School operate through a two-semester timetable).
 To accommodate both schools, the capacity of Woodbridge College was increased from 828 to 1106 through the installation of twelve portables on the school grounds.
 The students that were enrolled at Tommy Douglas Secondary School were eventually relocated to the new facilities at the start of semester two.
 Students in grades 11 and 12 as of September 2014, that were located in Tommy Douglas Secondary School holding area, continued to attend Woodbridge College until graduation.